Coronavirus (Covid-19) advice for volunteers

 This action will help protect others in your place of volunteering as well as your community

-6. What do I do if you become unwell whilst volunteering?
+6. Be clear on what to do if you become unwell whilst volunteering?

-This advice is based on that provided by Health Protection Scotland and NHS inform.
+This advice is based on that provided by NHS inform.
 This was current at time of publish.
 If you develop any of the COVID-19 symptoms (a high temperature or a new continuous cough), please inform your volunteer manager or another manager immediately and go home to self-isolate or if you are seriously unwell, call NHS 111 or dial 999.
 Please:

 - Keep at least 2 meters away from others